rlunde/rlunde/README.md

 <!--
 **rlunde/rlunde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
 # Who Am I?

 ###### I feel certain a philosopher somewhere is thinking about that very question...

-## I'm a software architect/manager/engineer in Pittsburgh, Pennsylvania, USA
+## I'm a software manager/architect/engineer in Pittsburgh, Pennsylvania, USA

 - I’m working on re-doing my github stuff.
 (I emptied it out a couple of years ago when I worked for a company that wasn't keen on us doing open source.)
-- I’m currently learning Swift and iOS development, starting to dabble with Rust, and giving myself a refresher course on C++, Go, and Python.
+- I’m currently learning Swift and iOS development, starting to dabble with Rust, and giving myself a refresher course on Go and Python.
 - 2020 Goals: learn a lot, finish writing my current novel, write more blogs, and meet interesting people.
 - Spare time: I'm the organizer of three Pittsburgh-area meetup groups:
   - [pittsburgh writers](https://www.meetup.com/pittsburgh-writers-meetup/) (176 members)